Vishwanathms/aws-saa-c03-scenarios/Scenario-1/readme.md

 1. Launch an Ubuntu EC2 instance with ports 80, 8080, and 6379 open
 2. Install Apache2, Python, and the Redis Python library -- Refer "frontend-app-readiness.md"
-3. Set up the frontend HTML with the below code, to be placed in
+3. Set up the frontend HTML with the below code, to be placed in File Path: /var/www/html/index.html.

 #### Frontend script: